 In short, it's a Patent glazing system designed to ensure the longevity of the sealed unit within a pre-finished wood frame.

 Unlike traditional timber windows, aluminium and uPVC frames were designed from scratch to take double-glazing, and all of the issues of protecting the sealed unit by draining and venting their edges were dealt with on the drawing-board.

-And that was how the SupaWOOD System was born thirty years ago: On the drawing board, starting with a clean sheet of paper.
+And that was how the SupaWOOD System was born more than thirty-five years ago: On the drawing board, starting with a clean sheet of paper.

 The end result is a frame system assembled from pre-finished components, with the edges of the sealed unit surrounded by nothing but fresh air and located by self-aligning clips.
 Self-centred, automatic heel and toe, in dry glazed, drained and vented profiles as slender as the single-glazed originals.

 Truly, a Super Wood System.